 We asked 1000 people in the UK what they associate with Airbnb and if they would consider using them.
 Here's the insights into Airbnb brand perception.

 Airbnb began as a fairytale startup story.
 In 2007, with no investors and in thousands of dollars of credit card debt, the unemployed co-founders decided they needed to make some extra cash in order to pay their rent.
-Noticing all the accommodation in the city was booked out due to a conference, they decided to rent out the one commodity they had available - their spare room.
+Noticing all the accommodation in their city was booked out due to a conference, they decided to rent out the one commodity they had available - their spare room.

 Over the years the brand Airbnb became so successful the brand name was brought into the everyday language.
 Etymologists refer to the practice of verbing as “anthimeria” i.e. you no longer rent out your spare room, you ‘Airbnb it’.
 Airbnb was the travelers dream, offering amazing accommodation, in great locations and with affordable pricing.
 For hosts, it was an excellent way to make money and meet with travelers from all over the world.
 What Airbnb offered solved economic, practical and social problems.

-As of January 2019, Airbnb has a net worth of $US38 Billion.
-The brand has been under increasing negative backlash, as the scientific and public debate rages on about the impact of holiday rentals in popular urban cities.
-The platform currently has over 3 million properties on the market.
+As of January 2019, Airbnb has a net worth of $US38 Billion and over 3 million properties on the market.
 However, this is leaving a sour taste in the mouth of residents, who, despite enjoying the benefits of a tourism boom, are experiencing the negative impact as they are priced out of the long-term rental market by holiday rental real estate investors and are seeing their once unique and residential neighborhoods overrun with a ‘Disneyfication’ of tourism.

 Does this mixed press effect views of Airbnb?
 We wanted to know how many people still had a positive view of the company.
 We asked 1000 people in the UK what they associate with the Airbnb company brand and if they would consider using them.
 The results for Airbnb brand perception are here.